Is that Lanni Marchant holding a RUN TO BEER flag on the page header?

 RUN TO BEER started in miserable, winter conditions and we feel succumbing to foul weather betrays our Canadian origins.
 We run throughout the whole year.

-If you’re not comfortable with the conditions we leave the decision up to you as to whether you run or not.
+If you’re not comfortable with the conditions we leave the decision as to whether you run or not up to you.

 What is a beer mile?
 Is that something you do?